feloo123/Instructions-Website/README.md

 Important Note: Make sure to close each figure after they appear to see each graph.
 ### Every thing is explained in the website
-# Make sure to put all of these files in one folder
+### Make sure to put all of these files in one folder
+#### Make sure to download each library by using the following commands:
+pip install pandas
+pip install matplotlib
+#### Make sure that matplotlib is imported like this:
+import matplotlib.pyplot
+to be able to make good graphs, bars, scatters, and plots